When it comes to perioral dermatitis, if you have been there, done that, and gotten the perioral dermatitis tee shirt, then this article is for you.

 - I found my severely dry skin craved more moisture.
 My skin was repaired, and the rash reduced, so I introduced fortify barrier repair cream into my routine to repair your barrier function

 I didn’t use any other products on my skin at this time.
 Less is best when it comes to treatment for perioral dermatitis.

 Hopefully, I have inspired you to take extra care of your skin with all this new information.

 The causes of perioral dermatitis are varied; One person’s stubborn rash is due to topical steroid withdrawal or fungal infection, whilst another may be due to gut dysbiosis or an overloaded liver.

 It will take time to heal your skin, but the results you see will be long-lasting if you genuinely invest time in understanding this condition.

-We ask that you stick to our treatment recommendations for at least 4 to 6 weeks and find a good nutritionist who can support your healing.
+I recommend sticking to your treatment recommendations for at least 4 to 6 weeks and finding a good nutritionist or naturopath who can support your internal healing.

-Remember what you believe, and that story you tell yourself has a significant impact on your health which reflects in your skin.
+Remember what you believe and that story you tell yourself significantly impacts your health, which is reflected in your skin.

-No matter how low you are feeling about the current state of your skin, always remind yourself of how many things in your life you have to be grateful for.
+No matter how low you feel about your skin’s current state, always remind yourself of how many things you have to be grateful for in your life.